Roycroft Table Lamps

 Editor’s note: this article is a re-publication of an article originally published September 20th, 2011. (nearly 1o years ago!)
 Continuing our exploration of Roycroft, this article focuses on the table lamps – an amalgamation of colorful leaded glass and hand-hammered copper bases – created through the talents of the hardworking artists at Roycroft led by Karl Kipp and Dard Hunter.
 This article has been updated with larger photos.

 With the teaming of gifted designer Dard Hunter and coppersmith Karl Kipp at the Roycroft Campus around 1909, the fledgling Art Copper Department was poised to enter its most creative and productive era.
 While the metalsmiths working under their direction in the new fieldstone Copper Shop spent most of their time hammering out bookends, candlesticks, small vases and desk sets, a limited number of electric table lamps were also being created.

-The model pictured here features a base that was probably designed by coppersmith Victor Toothaker, whom Hubbard hired after Karl Kipp and Walter Jennings temporarily left in 1912.
+Hubbard hired coppersmith Victor Toothaker after Karl Kipp and Walter Jennings temporarily left in 1912.
 Toothaker is best known as the designer of the Roycroft lighting fixtures in the 1913 Grove Park Inn in Asheville, N.C.
 Toothaker may have also designed the geometric shade or it may have been adapted from one left at Roycroft after Dard Hunter had departed.
-This lamp remained in production through the 1920s, but is still considered extremely rare, generally selling above $15,000.
+This lamp remained in production through the 1920s, but is still considered extremely rare, generally selling above $10,000.

 For a more complete discussion of Roycroft lighting, please go to http://www.roycroftcopper.com/lamps.htm.